hneth/riskyr/README.md

 ### Using existing scenarios

 As defining your own scenarios can be cumbersome and the literature is full of existing problems (that study so-called Bayesian reasoning), `riskyr` provides a set of -- currently 25) -- pre-defined scenarios (stored in a list `scenarios`).
-Here is an example that shows how you can select and explore them:
+Here, we provide an example that shows how you can select and explore them.

 #### Selecting a scenario